Calling All Fashionistas! You can make your fashion sense pay off. Learn how to make money on Poshmark, and you could hit six-figures.

 This anecdote should serve as a warning to sellers.
 Make sure you source everything legitimately (which Myers did), and never be afraid to stand your ground if you get falsely accused.
 Sellers often lose their accounts for misrepresentation.
 And in many cases, the seller wasn’t at fault.

 Tradesy is another online resale shop, and its company model is very similar to Poshmark.
 However, both platforms serve sellers and buyers in different ways.
-Once again, your inventory and personality will help determine which you should choose.
+Once again, your inventory items and personality will help determine which you should choose.

-Poshmark sellers list clothing and accessories from both mid-range and high-end brands.
+Poshmark sellers list clothing items and accessories from both mid-range and high-end brands.
 Both of these price points have buyers on the platform.
 Tradesy, however, is more geared towards luxury brands.
 The majority of shoppers have a specific designer in mind before heading to the site.

 Poshmark is for social butterflies.
 The key to making money on Poshmark fast is engaging with other users.
 It’s pretty much another social media site.
 Following and communicating with users is how the most successful sellers earn their living.
 If you’re an introvert, you may prefer Tradesy.
 This type of extreme engagement is not necessary on Tradesy.

-Although you can list men’s and children’s clothing on the platform, women’s clothing still remains the top seller.
+Although you can list men’s and children’s clothing items on the platform, women’s clothing still remains the top seller.
 A Fast Company article entitled “By 2023, the second-hand clothes market will double to $51 billion.
-Here’s why,” reports that 56 million women bought second-hand clothing in 2018.
+Here’s why,” reports that 56 million women bought second-hand clothing items in 2018.

 So, what should you sell?
 According to the platform’s website, designer items are in higher demand than lesser-known brands.
 And the top-selling brands depend on the age of the buyer.
 Gen Z shoppers prefer Gucci and Adidas.
-Millennials want to don clothing by Madewell or Nike.
+Millennials want to don clothing items by Madewell or Nike.
 Gen X leans towards Tory Burch and Kate Spade, while baby boomers tend to wear Coach and Eileen Fisher.

 If you want to start selling on the site, you need to source some of these popular brands.
 Start in your own closet—it may surprise you what’s lurking in the back.
 You can also search in thrift stores or consignment shops for hidden gems.
 Outlet malls and discount retailers, such as TJ Maxx, are other places to look.
 And if you’re lucky enough to live close to a liquidation center, you may be able to buy bulk merchandise for cheap.